-From there, Bryan High School and Rudder High School adopted the program as an after school program in partnership with the GEAR-UP federal grant through Texas A&M University in the spring and fall semesters of 2012. and so it began.
+With each organization accepting Brisby's proposal, he began recruiting youth to teach the SHIFT Approach at their facilities.
+This took place during the summer and fall of 2011.
+The initial pilot SHIFT Enterprise Academy included fives in-person interactive lectures, a Houston area college tour, and a speech competition.
+From there, Bryan High School and Rudder High School adopted the program as an after school program in partnership with the GEAR-UP federal grant through Texas A&M University in the spring and fall semesters of 2012; and so it began...

-Recognizing a need for the concepts so deeply ingrains in the SHIFT pillars, Brisby continued by self-funding community events, trips for youth to visit college campuses, youth entrepreneur seminars, and he self-published the book, '5 Proven Strategies on How to Pay for College."
+Recognizing a need for the concepts so deeply ingrains in the SHIFT pillars, Brisby began using the money he earned from real estate commissions to self-fund community events, trips for youth to visit college campuses, youth entrepreneur seminars, and guerilla marketing, '5 Proven Strategies on How to Pay for College."

 The next chapter of SHIFT Enterprise Academy is now...